Bicycle/Pedestrian/Traffic Management

 Concerns about the project include

-Maps, details, and information on how you can stay involved are provided on the ARCTC site at About Us/Impacts to the Corridor/Trenton Road Proposed Development.
+Maps, details, and information on how you can get involved are provided on the ARCTC site at About Us/Impacts to the Corridor/Trenton Road Proposed Development.

 While the Lenovo Center is not in the corridor, anyone who has experienced the surge and gridlock in traffic during the NC State Fair or Lenovo Center events can appreciate the impacts of new development near the corridor.